Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/osx.rst

 .. tip::

-   Because *Blender* doesn't use the standard OS menu system, you likely have a redundant menu-bar at the top.
+   Because *Blender* does not use the standard OS menu system, you likely have a redundant menu-bar at the top.

    To remove it see `this post <http://www.macworld.com/article/1055321/hidemenubar.html>`__ on Macworld, but beware that it is somewhat complex.
 As an alternative: simply make *Blender*